Why I Believe T3 Should Be The Very Last Treatment That Thyroid Patients Consider

 2. T3 acts quickly and powerfully and will distort thyroid blood test results of TSH, FT4, FT3 and rT3.
 For someone using T3-Only, these thyroid blood test results are not reliable measures to be employed for managing the treatment.

 3. T3 used in combination with T4 can also prove difficult.
 Blood test results can be distorted, divided doses of T3 need to be used and the conversion rate of T4 can deteriorate.

-All of the above difficulties mean that using T3 on its own is not something that anyone should want to do unless everything else had been tried and failed.
+All of the above difficulties mean that using T3-Only is not something that anyone should want to do unless everything else has been tried and failed.
 Using T3 in combination with T4 is simpler but has its own issues.
 As well as bearing the above in mind, investigations into deficient nutrients or low cortisol levels should be thoroughly performed and ruled out before ever considering the use of T3.
 T3 is just too hard to use to consider using it without exploring everything else first.

 I have been known to refer to T3 as the thyroid hormone treatment of last resort - I believe it should be viewed like that.